-The board on Tuesday voted unanimously to delay reopening schools to Aug.
+The board in July voted unanimously to delay reopening schools to Aug.
 31 for both on-campus learning and remote learning.
 That's a delay of three weeks.
 Teachers will start preparations on Aug.
 17.

 The final plan to reopen schools will be sent to the state for approval.

 Face coverings will be required for in-person learning.

 Find the latest updates here.